3.1.3.4. Probabilistic Learning on Manifolds (PLoM)

 Results and Postprocess

-Once the training completed, two plots will be generated in RES panel for the PLoM training results:
+Once the training is completed, two plots will be generated in the RES panel for the PLoM training results:

 • PCA: plots the curve of PCA representation error versus the PCA eigenvalues overlapped by the truncating PCA eigenvalue used in training.